jessemillar/pancakes/README.md

 ## Directions

 1. In a large bowl, sift together:
     - Flour
     - Baking powder
     - Salt
     - Sugar
 1. Melt the butter
 1. Heat a griddle to 325 degrees
 1. Make a well in the center of the dry ingredients and pour in:
     - Milk
     - Egg
     - Melted butter
 1. Mix until smooth
 1. Pour the batter onto the griddle, using approximately 1/4 cup for each pancake; cook for 2 minutes on each side
-1. Serve with butter and syrup